Ares-Developers/Ares-docs/new/buildings/urbancombattrenches.rst

 battlefield - just render it unusable.
 It will be easier to re-dig a trench there than on untouched soil, and, on the other hand, you can't just build there like nothing ever happened.

-.. index:: Buildings; Buildings can be converted into a different building on destruction (rubble) and back again on repair by an engineer.

 Note that Engineers will not be 'used up' by this repair process - they keep existing outside of the trench.
 This is very much intended for trenches: an